Oi, who're you?

 Excellent. she said.
 Back to your post, and try to keep awake. she said, giving him a stern eye.
 Alert me as soon as the conditions change.

 Aye, Captain!
 The Mynci said, saluting.
 He nodded to the Skeith and headed back to his post.

 A fine day, then.
 The Skeith said.
 Any orders for today?

 The Wocky stretched, and headed to the stairs.
 Inventory.
 We've brought on a few Greenhorns this time. she said.
 Check that they're not stealing food rations.
 I'll be charting our course for when we reach the next port.

 Aye then, Captain. he said, rather casually.
 The Wocky nodded, and stepped down the stairs and back into her quarters.

 It had been a few hours since she went outside to check on the crew.
 Looking back at her maps, she sighed and grabbed a nearby bottle.
 Taking a few good swigs, she leant back in her chair and rested her feet up on her desk.
-Feeling around in her coat pocket, she retrieved a small chunk of cracker and threw it on the ground, before giving a sharp, quick whistle.
-A small Miamouse poked it's head through a crack in of one of the walls, and leapt out and ran over to the cracker.
+Feeling around in her coat pocket, she retrieved a small chunk of biscuit and threw it on the ground, before giving a sharp, quick whistle.
+A small Miamouse poked it's head through a hole in of one of the walls, and leapt out and ran over to the biscuit.
 Picking it up, the Miamouse proceeded to run along the floor and up the desk to the wocky, and sat next to her bottle of grog and proceeded to take tiny bites out of the chunk, stopping occasionally to pick up the crumbs.